What causes cellulite?

 Cellulite cause #5: Excess calories / Weight gain

-Calorie surplus in the diet, regardless of exercise, is a major cause of cellulite and regardless of the excess calories being healthy or unhealthy.
+Calorie surplus in the diet, regardless of exercise, is a major cause of cellulite and regardless whether the excess calories being healthy or unhealthy.

-A chronic calorie surplus will inevitably lead to fat accumulation and some of it will be hypodermal fat, i.e. cellulite.
+A chronic calorie surplus will inevitably lead to fat accumulation and some of it will be hypodermal fat accumulation, i.e. cellulite.

 Eating too much will eventually cause cellulite - even if we exercise.
 There are no two ways about it.